cyberkrunk/chesterjankowski/content/blog/2025-11-23-calculating-MIDI-note-numbers-in-your-head.md

 12m&=(m\times10)+(m\times2)
 \end{align}$$

-So now, even if you don't have the table memorized, you can quickly do the math in your head.
+So now, even if you don’t have the table memorized, you can quickly do the math in your head.